TheNextGuy32/peace-of-westfalia/rules.md

 ### SET UP THE HOLY ROMAN EMPIRE SHEET

 Place a cube from all Players in the Saved by Faith and Works box.
 Put a cube for all Players at 0 Saints.
 Place the Catholic marker at 7 Catholic Electors, and the Emperor’s religion at Catholic.
 Now let the games begin – proceed to Round 1.

+### FUND THE MONASTERIES

+Take a Monastery card and place two coins on it.

 ## How to Play